What are working forests?

 Offers science-based educational programs that teach landowners how to improve the health and productivity of their forests and farmlands.

-The goal of the committee is to ensure that forests in Virginia are managed wisely and that these forests will be able to supply the recreational, environmental and commercial needs of future generations.
+Ensures that forests are managed wisely and are able to supply the recreational, environmental and economic needs of future generations.